Webtica/integration-for-elementor-forms-sendinblue/readme.txt

 Yes, all the other form widget integrations will be available.

 == Changelog ==

+= 1.4.0 - 2022-02-27 =
+* Elementor form fields shortcodes are now compatible
+* Added debugging when WP Debug is on
+* Added basic settings page where you can enter a global sendinblue API key
+* Possibility to use global or custom API key
+* Tested Elementor up to 3.5.5
+* Tested Elementor PRO up to 3.6.2

+= 1.3.3 - 2022-01-24 =
+* Tested Elementor up to 3.5.4
+* Tested Wordpress up to 5.9

+= 1.3.2 - 2022-01-21 =
+* Fix possible fatal error on plugin activation
+* Tested Elementor up to 3.5.3

+= 1.3.1 - 2021-12-25 =
+* Tested PHP up to 8.0
+* Add link to the support page
+* Add link to the Pro version
+* Tested Elementor up to 3.5.2
+* Tested Elementor PRO up to 3.5.2
+* Update recommended PHP version to 7.4

+= 1.3.0 - 2021-11-19 =
+* Added Firstname attribute mapping
+* Added Lastname attribute mapping
+* Tested Elementor up to 3.4.8

 = 1.2.0 - 2021-11-13 =
 * Added GDPR checkbox functionality